michalharakal/android-images/README.md

 # android-images
-docker images for AOS developers
+Yet another repo with docker images for Android developers